anirudh9260/teamsync-frontend-react/README.md

 - Add or remove team members.
 - Assign roles (e.g., Admin, Editor, Viewer) to control access levels.

-## Support

-If you encounter any issues or have questions:
-- Contact your team admin.
-- Email our support team at `anirudh.88@live.in`.

 ## Project Structure
 ```bash